ThaiDat/cuda_transpose/README.md

 Plugin for CudaText.

 Do transpose operation.
-This should behave almost like Transpose command in Sublime text.
+This should behave almost like Transpose command in Sublime Text.

-* Single caret: Simply swap two characters around the caret (same as Sublime Text or Bash)
+* Single caret without selection: Simply swap two characters around the caret (same as Sublime Text or Bash)
+* Single caret with text selection: Nothing happen
-* Multiple carets: Do transpose on every single caret one by one
+* Multiple carets without selection: Do transpose on each single caret one by one.
 * Multiple carets with text selection: Rotate the text selection.
 (First selection become second, second become third,... , last become first).
-Notice that caret with single caret will be treated as empty selection.
+Notice that caret with no selection will be treated as empty selection (different from Sublime Text)

 Author: ThaiDat